 The joint MSIS/MA and MSLS/MA degree program draws on the shared interests of librarians and art historians, including the preservation and documentation of created works, and combines the Master of Science in either library science or information science and the Master of Art in art history.
 The program is designed to be completed in three academic years, and to prepare graduates for professional positions in art libraries in colleges, universities, and art museums.
-This degree also provides an excellent preparation for those interested in careers as museum registrars or as curators of digital image, slide, and photograph collections.
+This degree also provides excellent preparation for those interested in careers as museum registrars or as curators of digital image, slide, and photograph collections.
 In addition to knowledge of art history, professionals in these fields must possess an understanding of content management systems, indexing and abstracting, classification schemes, and controlled vocabularies, all of which are addressed in the curriculum for the joint MSIS/MA, MSLS/MA program.

 Information and Library Science at UNC-Chapel Hill

 The UNC-Chapel Hill School of Information and Library Science provides an outstanding combination of cutting-edge research and scholarship, combining both traditional and emerging areas of professional practice.
 SILS is home to more than 300 students pursuing programs of study at all levels, ranging from an undergraduate major in information science to a PhD in information and library science.
 Most SILS students are enrolled in one of the two Master’s degree programs in either information or library science.
-The school also offers a Certificate of Advanced Study (CAS).

 Carolina Artists’ Archives Program: